 Are we so busy we have forgotten to live and to enjoy the fact of simply being alive on this wondrous planet?
 Have we sold our soul in exchange for material comfort?
 Have we traded our enjoyment of life for the promise of future achievements and rewards?

 Making Choices Consciously

 Let's stop the spinning of our busy-busy world, take stock of our lives and make some choices...
 If we had only one more day to live... would we keep doing what we are doing?
-Probably not.
 What about one week?
 What about one month?
 Then the question remains...
 Since we don't know how long we will be here, how do we want to spend our time?